feldera/feldera/docs/docs/demos/simple-select.md

 ### Output connector

 Now let's look at the output connector.
-Click on Existing Connectors on the sidebar, then click on the pencil icon on the `TRANSACTIONS` row.
+Click on "SQL Connectors" on the sidebar, then click on the pencil icon on the `TRANSACTIONS` row.
 This brings up a dialog just like the corresponding one for an input connector.